FINS THROUGH A LENS EXPEDITION

 • You must be a strong swimmer and have snorkeling experience.
 A scuba certification is not mandatory - we will cater to both snorkelers and scuba divers.
 You do not need any prior shark diving or science experience to join!

-• While we will be targeting bull sharks, spring in Florida is an excellent time of year to see a variety of sharks including sandbars, lemons, Caribbean reefs, hammerheads, and an occasional tiger shark.
+• Spring in Florida is an excellent time of year to see a variety of sharks including bull, sandbar, lemon, Caribbean reef, and hammerhead sharks.

 • We will be diving everyday in the morning to early afternoon, and then have time in the afternoon for data input/analysis, workshops, and exploration of Jupiter.
 Everyday will be a different combination of diving, science, community connection, and adventure!